kevoconnell/thepath/_posts/iwishihaddrive.md

 taking a look back at the last 6 months - i think its pretty clear to me that:

-- i want to settle down in one city, i hope its LA
+- i want to settle down in one city
 - i need to find a social hobby (maybe 2)
 - i need to figure out how to balance out the obsession in a healthy way (maybe i don't need to actually) - to prevent burnout